antigones/flutter_flame_space_adventure/README.md

 # Flutter Flame Space Adventure

-A Flutter game develope with Flame.
+A Flutter game developed with Flame.